Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

 ### Saving Throws

 Many spells specify that a target can make a saving throw to avoid some or all of a spell's effects.
 The spell specifies the ability that the target uses for the save and what happens on a success or failure.

-The DC to resist one of your spells equals 8 + your spellcasting ability modifier + your proficiency bonus + any special modifiers.
+The DC to resist one of your spells equals `8 + your spellcasting ability modifier + your proficiency bonus + any special modifiers`.

 ### Attack Rolls